 • Demonstrate an understanding of the overall criminal justice system in the United States, its history, development, organization, integration and procedures;

 • Describe the development and sources of law in the United States and how it’s precepts apply to the state of New York;

 • Summarize theories of the nature of crime, the causes of criminal behavior and the methods of treating and preventing crime;

-• Demonstrate an understanding of the U.S. Constitution and the constitutional implications of criminal procedure in the United States as applied to arrest, use of force, and search and seizure;
+• Demonstrate an understanding of the U.S. Constitution and the constitutional applications of criminal procedure in the United States;

 • Demonstrate an understanding of and a commitment to the moral, ethical, and legal obligations of criminal justice professionals;

 • Research current criminal justice topics and issues and apply them to operational activities;

 • Utilize critical thinking and problem solving skills to formulate, present, and defend logical arguments;

 • Demonstrate the ability to effectively communicate using multiple mediums (oral & written) individually and collectively while working productively with others.